[Adopted in Convention March, 2017]

 Article VII – ELECTION OF DELEGATES & ALTERNATES TO NATIONAL CONVENTIONS

-Section 1: All delegates must be members of the state Party and must sign a statement to the effect that they support the Statement of Principles of the Libertarian Party.
+Section 1: All delegates must have been members or have been pre-registered to become members of the state Party for at least ninety days immediately prior to the first day of the business in which they are elected and must sign a statement to the effect that they support the Statement of Principles of the Libertarian Party.

 Section 2: The Party Chair shall announce to the Convention body the number of delegates and the number to be selected by the Convention.